Natural Remedies For the Common Cold

 2. Andrographis paniculata

 Unlike Zinc nasal swabs, Andrographis is an herbal remedy that I would recommend.
 In the past, I formulated a cold and flu product that contained Andrographis in addition to other ingredients.
-I’ve personally tried andrographis as well and found it to be effective at reducing nasal congestion and sneezing, in particular.
+I’ve personally tried Andrographis as well and found it to be effective at reducing nasal congestion and sneezing, in particular.

 Andrographis when combined with Siberian Ginseng (Eleutherococcus senticosus) has been shown to reduce cold symptoms in one study.
 As well, another study found that it reduced symptoms and complications in those with influenza infections.